West Virginia

 Student Funding

-West Virginia Hope Scholarships are equal to 100 percent of the prior year’s statewide average net state aid allotted per pupil based on net enrollment adjusted for state aid purposes (about $4,300 in 2022–23), which is about 34 percent the value of total current public school per-student spending in the state.
+An annual legislative appropriation funds the program.
+Each year’s appropriation comes from the WV State Treasury, in a special revenue fund designated as the West Virginia Hope Scholarship Program Expense Fund.
+The State Treasurer may request additional appropriation if the number of Hope scholarships increases significantly after any fiscal year.
+Each West Virginia Hope Scholarship is equal to the statewide average of the per-pupil amount of net state aid allotted the prior year for public school students.
+The scholarship is based on net enrollment adjusted for state aid purposes (roughly $4,900 in 2024–2025).
 If a student is awarded a Hope Scholarship for less than the full school year, they receive a prorated share of that amount.
 Unused funds carry over to the next school year.

 Student Eligibility